Dissipation induced extended-localized transition

 The Hamiltonian we consider in Eq.~(\ref{lindblad}) is denoted as

 where $c_{j}$ and $n_{j}=c_{j}^{\dag}c_{j}$ are respectively the annihilation operator and local number operator at site $j$, and $J$ is the nearest neighbor hopping coefficient.
 The local potential $V_{j}$ takes $V\cos\left[2\pi\omega j+\theta\right]$ for even sites and vanishes for odd sites, where $\omega$ is an irrational number, $V$ and $\theta$ are potential amplitude and phase offset, respectively.
 The model is referred to as the 1D quasiperiodic mosaic model, which features two MEs at $E_{c}=\pm J/V$~\cite{Wang1}.
-This model has been recently realized, and the MEs have been successfully detected~\cite{Gao2023}.
-Without loss of generality, we set $J=1$, $V=1$, $\theta=0$ and $\omega=(\sqrt{5}-1)/2$.
+These two MEs divide the energy spectrum into three regions, including one extended region ($-J/V< E <J/V$) and two localized regions corresponding to $E > J/V$ and $E <-J/V$, respectively.
+This model has been recently realized, and the MEs have been detected~\cite{Gao2023}.
+Without loss of generality, we set $J=1$, $V=1$, $\theta=0$, and $\omega=(\sqrt{5}-1)/2$.
+Unless otherwise stated, we use open boundary conditions in subsequent calculations.

-The jump operator considered in Eq. (\ref{Dj}) is given by~\cite{Yusipov,Yusipov2,PZoller1,PZoller2,PZoller3,PZoller4,Marcos}
+The jump operator considered in Eq. (\ref{Dj}) is given by~\cite{Yusipov,Yusipov2,explainsign,PZoller1,PZoller2,PZoller3,PZoller4,Marcos}

 which acts on a pair of sites $j$ and $j+l$.
 This jump operator does not alter the system's particle number, but it does change the relative phase between the pair of sites with the distance $l$.
 For example, this operator synchronizes them from an out-of-phase (in-phase) mode to an in-phase (out-of-phase) mode when the dissipative phase $\alpha$ is set to $0$ ($\pi$).
 Such property is important for attaining the intended extended or localized stationary states, as will become evident below.